Scholarships 2016 - 2017

 Academic Merit Scholarships

-These awards range from $4000 to $9500; transfer students may be awarded $4800 to $7500.
-Students are automatically considered for these scholarships as part of the admission process and are notified of their award level as part of acceptance to the University.
+Students are automatically considered for academic merit scholarships as part of the admission process and are notified of their award level as part of acceptance to the University.
+Amounts are based on each student’s academic performance in high school.
+Transfer students may also be awarded academic merit scholarships.
 Awards are renewable each year through graduation as long as full time status and satisfactory academic progress are maintained.

 Competitive Academic Awards

-UGF Scholars and Catholic High School scholars may be awarded $12,000 to full tuition.
+UGF Scholars and Catholic High School Scholars may be awarded $16,000 to full tuition.
 Separate application is required and includes an essay and campus interview.
 Full time enrollment, participation in campus activities, on-campus residency and satisfactory academic progress are required to maintain the award through graduation.

-- Courage Awards: up to $2000 based on EFC (Expected Family Contribution) as calculated through the FAFSA (Free Application for Federal Student Aid.)
-This award requires participation in campus organizations.
+- Courage Awards: up to $2000 based on EFC (Expected Family Contribution) as calculated via the FAFSA (Free Application for Federal Student Aid.)

 - Catholic Parish Scholarship: $1000 scholarship awarded to Catholic students with letter of recommendation from their home Parish.